blastfurnace360/timeline_market_demo_enhanced/readme.md

 ## Notes on Contents and NavMeshAgentProgress playable

-Find the Unite Europe 2017 talk by Andy Touch on youtube for an explanation of the project.
+Find the Unite Europe 2017 talk by Andy Touch on youtube for an explanation of the playables in the project.
-The original adventure game project (where all of the models/artwork came from) had a toon surface shader on all of the materials which can't render in URP.
-It can be downloaded free from the unity asset store.

 The conversations playable has been enhanced to use TMP_Text and TMP_FontAsset instead of the older UI elements.
 It was also enhanced by PlayApple to display character images.

 The GuardTimeline is using a custom NavMeshAgentProgress playable which is different from the older NavMeshAgentControl playable available with the free default playables and included in this repo.
 The original playable allows for you to set a destination and only works in play mode.
 The NavMeshAgentProgress playable does a lot more than that.